sumitnemade/ragify/README.md

 ## 🌟 Featured Example: RAG Chat Assistant

-**See Ragify in action!** Check out our complete RAG-based Chat Assistant that demonstrates the full power of the framework:
+**See Ragify in action!** Check out our RAG-based Chat Assistant that demonstrates the framework's capabilities:

 ### 🤖 [RAG Chat Assistant](examples/rag_chat_assistant/)

-A production-ready chatbot that showcases:
+A functional chatbot that showcases:
 - **📚 PDF Document Processing** with intelligent chunking
 - **🔍 Vector Search** using FAISS database
 - **🤖 OpenAI Integration** for AI-powered responses